albgarre/biogrowth/cran-comments.md

 the functions extract_primary_pars and extract_secondary_pars.
 Both functions have been rewritten avoiding the use of <<-.

+> Apart from that, I improved the wording of some parts of the vignette.

 ## Test environments
 * local R installation, R 3.5.3
 * ubuntu 16.04 (on travis-ci), R 3.5.3